Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 In the `Rule ID` column in the table, there are 5 or 6 with a given ID.
 This fully describes how to map the source term to the OMOP standard.

-A Summary view using the `Show Summary view` button at the top of the page.
+A Summary view is available using the `Show Summary view` button at the top of the page.
 This shows only one of the Rules associated to each source-concept pair, which can be useful for reviewing.

 !!! note